BerniHiros/BernieHirosIT1025/Lab6/read.md

  In 1989, Sir Tim Berners-Lee invented the World Wide Web, to facilitate technologies (specifications, guidelines, software, and tools) to lead the Web to its full potential

 Semantics (or word meanings) In every language across the world, words may have different meanings for the same object or thought.
 Jargon for different professions are also thrown into the mix.
 Now we have computers that are crossing all these boundaries.
 The term “Semantic Web” refers to W3C’s vision of the Web of linked data.
 Semantic Web technologies enable people to create data stores on the Web, build vocabularies, and write rules for handling data.
 Within the Semantic Web, _vocabularies_ are used to classify the terms that can be used in a application, characterize possible relationships, and define possible constraints on using those terms.
-In practice, vocabularies can be very complex (with several thousands of terms) or very simple (describing one or two concepts only).
+In practice, vocabularies can be very complex (with several thousands of terms) or very simple (describing one or two concepts).

 HTML5 and CSS
 HTML and XML
 Components of a URL

+* scheme = https
+* domain = www.amazon.com
+* top level domain = .edu
+* default page = no file path provided
+* parameters = result of search
+* anchor =  specific location on a page

 ## Conclusion